blacktop/docker-elastic-stack/README.md

 -	[x] Start Daemon and watch folder with supervisord
 -	[x] Expose Logstash config folder as well as Nginx sites folder as Volumes
 -	[x] Build ES test data docker image
--	[ ] Add Nginx entrypoint to pass USER/PASS in as env vars and autocreate certs if not found
+-	[ ] Add Nginx entrypoint to pass USER/PASS in as env vars
--	[ ] Add SSL
+-	[ ] Add SSL (autocreate certs if not found)
 -	[ ] Integrate with Bro-IDS

 ### License